-If Peter falls ill with accelerated cover, he can claim the €50,000 and if he dies, Mary Jane, his other half, would receive the remaining sum i.e. the €50,000.
+If Peter claims accelerated serious illness cover policy, he will get €50,000, and if he dies, Mary Jane, his other half, would receive the remaining sum, i.e. the €50,000.

-If Peter falls ill with additional cover, he’d receive the €50,000 and if he dies, Mary Jane would receive the full LI policy i.e. the €100,000, additionally.
+With additional serious illness cover, he’d receive the €50,000, and if he dies, Mary Jane will receive the full LI policy, i.e. the €100,000, additionally.

-As with Life Insurance, you can’t buy Serious Illness Cover for a child but they are covered automatically on their parent’s policy…
+As with Life Insurance, you can’t buy Serious Illness Cover for a child, but they are covered automatically on their parent’s policy…

 …IF THE PARENT has Serious Illness Cover.

 Again, the amount of free cover depends on the insurer you choose: